Backq/twitch-drop-watcher/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-# Twitch.tv auto reclaimer
+# Twitch.tv drops auto reclaimer
-> test readme
+> NOTE: Before using the source, you need to get your own client id and bearer token from twitch api, using your own account.\nThere are no checks for ip so you can send request without put a proxy list.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)